 - for safe operation of cafés that may be housed within studio buildings.
 Separate guidance for the hospitality sector is available

 - performing arts - training, rehearsal, recording, broadcast and reopening of performing arts venues to the public.
-Seperate guidance for the performing arts and venues sector is available
+Separate guidance for the performing arts and venues sector is available

 - indoor leisure facilities, including yoga and dance studios.
-Seperate guidance on sport and leisure facilities is available
+Separate guidance on sport and leisure facilities is available

 The guidance applies to creative production and activities in range of different types of studios.
 It uses the terms ‘studio providers’ and ‘studio users’ but we recognise that there are a number of different models to which this guidance is relevant, for example: